Placer County

 WORKING CONDITIONS

-Work is typically performed in an indoor office environment with controlled temperature conditions and may require travel to and from locations in a variety of outdoor weather conditions.
+Work is typically performed in an indoor office environment and in the field with controlled temperature conditions.
+Positions may require travel to and from locations, as well as occasional work outdoors in a variety of weather conditions.

 MINIMUM QUALIFICATIONS